Prithak2003/Instagram-clone-application/README.md

-# Instagram-clone-application
+# Instagram
-A full-stack Instagram clone built with React (frontend) and Node.js + Express (backend), featuring user authentication, image uploads, likes, and comments.
-This project replicates core Instagram features and is intended for learning purposes.
+A simple android app like Instagram with local DB for all user in the same smart-phone.